maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 A common theme among alternatives to Capitalism is their lack of pragmatism.
 The critique that is often used against the argument that Degrowth requires centralized power, is that the population will somehow willingly take part in it.

 As if nations like China, India, and Nigeria would willingly limit their growth, and settle for poor living conditions, all because of climate change?
-They wouldn't, and frankly, if we were in their shoes, we would feel exactly the same.
+They wouldn't, and frankly, if we were in their shoes, we would feel exactly the same way.
 Our ancestors lived incredibly poorly compared to how we live now, after all.

 But even if they aren't in the shoes of third-world countries, the vast majority of people continue living as they have always done.
 Prior to the pandemic, despite all the climate protests, the number of passengers [flying globally](https://web.archive.org/web/20240204141326/https://www.iea.org/data-and-statistics/charts/world-air-passenger-traffic-evolution-1980-2020) and [travelling on cruises](https://web.archive.org/web/20240301064523/https://cruisemarketwatch.com/growth/) only increased year after year.